 The first step toward building an effective sales pipeline is to have a great offer that can attract prospects.
 Your offer should be of great value, problem-solving, and good quality.
 Offers can be in the form of a product or service; whichever form ensure that it can attract your targeted potential customer.

-2. Build a well-defined sales cycle
+2. Build a well-defined sales cycle length

 Your sales cycle should be a subset of your sales pipeline.
 However, you will need all the elements within your sales cycles to build an effective sales pipeline.